BobWritesCode/ci-Project2/README.md

   - Opera (Version 90.0.4480.54)
     - No issues identified
   - Firefox (Version 104.0.1 (64-bit))
-    - Just some styling decrepencies but no issues identified with functionalty or useability.
+    - There are some styling discrepancies but no issues identified with functionality or useability.
 - Android Phone - Goggle Chrome (Version 105.0.5195.68)
   - No issues identified